barjin/charles-explorer/README.md

 ## Let's get started?

 Are you convinced to use Charles Explorer for your education organization?
-Continue to our [integration guide](https://gitlab.mff.cuni.cz/barj/charles-explorer/-/wikis/Deployment-guide).
+Continue to our [deployment guide](https://gitlab.mff.cuni.cz/barj/charles-explorer/-/wikis/Deployment-guide).